Skip to main content

 Once the results have loaded, you will first see the best routes for direct flights to your destination.

 Each row contains a different flight schedule.
 You can see the different airlines, the days in which these schedules are available, the departure and arrival times, the plane model, maximum dimensions, and whether the plane is a narrow or wide body.
-We’ll explain what each column means later.
+Jump to this section to learn about what each column means.

 You can also see another section located underneath the direct flights section called Stop routings.
 These are options available with one or more stopovers.
 Here’s an example:

-Notice that for this particular journey, there are two legs.
-These are highlighted above, the first leg being LHR - LIS and the second LIS - BCN, showing a stopover in Lisbon.
+Notice that in the screenshot shown above for this particular journey, there are two legs.
+The first leg being LHR - AUH and the second AUH - BCN.
 As you move through the pages using the arrows at the bottom, you will be able to see flights with more than 1 routing, too.

 Tip: Airline schedules are updated automatically every Monday through API integration with OAG.
 Any schedules that we get from airlines that aren’t included in this automatic update should be added by us manually to the WebCargo news section under your account.

-If you don’t see the dates requested, it may be because the airline is yet to provide this schedule, but that doesn’t mean that you can’t book this shipment.
+If you don’t see the dates requested, it may be because the airline is yet to provide this schedule, but that doesn’t mean that you can’t book this shipment, or quote on this lane.
 Here, you will need to contact the airline to confirm their availability.

 3. Understanding each column